 Alternate for Michael A. Madsen: Keith McFall, P.E., Ph.D., Environmental Engineer, Hawai‘i Department of Health Clean Air Branch Environmental Managed Division

 Earl J. Yamamoto, Planner, Hawai‘i Board of Agriculture

-Additional members to be designated
+Additional members to be added and designated